jboss-jdf/plugin-jdf/README.md

 Running the plugin
 -------------------

-NOTE: The first time you use the plugin, you must have a working internet connection.

 In Forge console type:

-    jdf use-stack --stack
+    jdf use-stack --runtime

 and press _Tab_.
-This will load the list of available stacks from the JBoss Developer Framework Stacks repository (by default <https://raw.github.com/jboss-jdf/jdf-stack/master/stacks.yaml>).
+This will load the list of available runtimes from the JBoss Developer Framework Stacks repository (by default <https://raw.github.com/jboss-jdf/jdf-stack/master/stacks.yaml>).
 You can then select the stack to use.

-Or you can also specify the version of the stack to use (by default, Forge will select the version currently recommended by JBoss Developer Framework):
+Then you can also specify the bom version to use

-    jdf use-stack --stack jboss-javaee-6.0-with-errai --version 1.0.0.Final
+    jdf use-stack --runtime jboss-as711runtime --bom jboss-javaee-6_0-all-301

 You can add multiples stacks to your project, simply run the `jdf use-stack` command again.